vandalton/BertaAndButterflies/DIARY.md

 I also added "game over" function, which means the butterflies stop when you lost your lives.

 That was the good news.
 The bad news is that I have only 855 bytes left!
 And I want to add at least the title screen with music and two game difficulty levels...
 Hope that 855 bytes will be enough.

+# 2024-04-10 - Day #041

+From now on the rate of butterflies releasing is growing, the game became harder.

+A "pausing" butterflies source changes after fail.